Request demo

 Access security: why PAM should come before IAM

-Identity and Access Management (IAM) projects are all the rage at the moment.
-This is understandable, since digital ecosystems are expanding and the number of applications (like GSuite, Office 365 and Slack) just keeps on growing, so the consolidation of access to the applications from different sources under one roof increases security and productivity.
+This is understandable since digital ecosystems are expanding and the number of applications (like GSuite, Office 365, and Slack) just keeps on growing, so the consolidation of access to the applications from different sources under one roof increases security and the employees' productivity.

-In contrast, Privileged Access Management (PAM) is often seen as an extension to IAM.
-PAM users are a much smaller group of people, consisting of, for example, system administrators, security architects, 3rd party IT consultants or software engineers.
-There’s a reason they are often called superusers, since they not only use applications governed by IAM, but also access a company’s digital lifeblood, such as the network infrastructure, credit card databases or company’s intellectual property.
+There’s a reason they are often called superusers, since they not only use applications governed by IAM, but also access a company’s digital lifeblood, such as the network infrastructure, credit card databases, or company’s intellectual property.

 While PAM and IAM are both important, when you are prioritizing your projects, we think PAM should come first.
 Here are six reasons why.